Careers • News • Contact us •

 … contribute to the sharing of scientific knowledge with the general public

-Discover our past partners here!
+Discover previous edition's partners here!

 The IRCM understands that this exercise only makes sense if it respects the fundamental principles that govern scientific thinking and give it its strength: observation, rigour and collegiality.
 Consequently, the IRCM is committed to take all necessary and commonly accepted measures to conduct Science POP with respect, transparency, fairness and impartiality.